Meet the Team

 GHHN Manager of Engagement and Communication

-As the Manager of Communications and Engagement for the HHT, Sarah will be the lead in implementing and overseeing the communications and engagement strategies for the HHT that crosses providers, physicians, patients and those with lived/living experience.
+As the Manager of Communications and Engagement for the GHHN, Sarah will be the lead in implementing and overseeing the communications and engagement strategies for the GHHN that crosses providers, physicians, patients and those with lived/living experience.

 GHHN Manager of Health Equity and Strategic Initiatives

-In her role as Manager of Health Equity and Strategic Initiatives, Mia will be responsible for the implementation, monitoring, and evaluation of the GHHN Equity, Inclusion, Diversity, Anti-Racism, and Anti-Oppression Framework to support the GHHN’s goal of integrated care that is rooted in anti-racism and equitable approaches to population health.
+In her role as Manager of Health Equity and Strategic Initiatives, Mia will be responsible for the implementation, monitoring, and evaluation of the GHHN Health Equity Framework to support the GHHN’s goal of integrated care that is rooted in anti-racism, anti-oppression, and equitable approaches to population health.

 Mia brings with her a passion for anti-racism and anti-oppression work in addition to using her experience and intersecting identities to guide the GHHN towards equitable outcomes for the diverse populations served.
 Informing Mia’s work in health equity are degrees in political science and sociology, her frontline experience organizing supports and events for the 2SLGBTQ+ and unhoused communities in Hamilton with a focus on self-governance and mutual aid, and lived experience navigating health services as a marginalized person.